telexintegrations/sales-agent/README.md

 #### Interaction Flow

 1. **Starting the Process**:
-    - Users begin the process by sending the `/start` command.
+    - Users begin the process by sending the `start-sales-agent` command.
     - The system responds with a welcome message and prompts users to provide their business email address.

        ![Step 1: Starting the Process](src/main/resources/static/sales-agent/1.png)